The Different Types of Coffee Beans

 The most popular coffee bean is Arabica, making up around 60% of all the coffee consumed worldwide.

-The most expensive coffee bean tends to be Kopi Luwak and goes from $100 to $500 per pound.
+The most expensive coffee bean used to be Kopi Luwak and goes from $100 to $500 per pound.
 It is collected from the feces of wild civets that eat the coffee plants.
 This is the common train of thought, but there are other beans that cost as much, if not more.
-We talk about them in this guide.
+Now, Black Ivory coffee beans, which are made by elephants are considered the most expensive coffee in the world.
+These beans sell for more than $500/pound.
+We talked about these in this guide.

 - Illy, E. (2002, June).
 The Complexity of Coffee.
 Retrieved July 3, 2019, from https://poplab.stanford.edu/pdfs/Illy-ComplexityCoffee-sciam02.pdf